 - Customer Management: You can customize the fields you want for your customer list with addresses, phone numbers, email addresses, websites, customer groups, Facebook accounts, and Twitter IDs.

-- eCommerce Integration: Vend integrates with most of the top eCommerce platforms on the market, making it simple to either import your online store or start from scratch.
+- eCommerce Integration: Though Vend does not have an in-house eCom or online ordering feature, the POS integrates with most of the top eCommerce platforms on the market, making it simple to either import your online store or start from scratch.
 Purchase orders made through the online store are automatically emailed to the admin, so order fulfillment is in real-time.

 Vend has a unique and simple user interface that features quick keys and has plenty of customization options to help tailor the POS to your unique brand.
 It also offers layaway options and gives you the ability to add store credit or park a sale easily.
 Its inventory features are extensive and a snap to use, allowing you to import bulk items in seconds and categorize them however you’d like.
 An area where the retail POS software lacks includes its reporting suite, which some users say is too basic.
 Vend’s plans start at $99/month.
 With its middle-of-the-road price-point and complete but not overly advanced feature-set, Vend is best for medium-sized businesses.

 While Hike is used by some big-name brands like Dyson, Mercedes-Benz, and O’Neil, small retail businesses are Hike’s bread and butter.
 These businesses praise Hike for its affordability, ease of use, and customizability.
 Hike is also excellent for retailers that want to send marketing emails, thanks to its built-in Mailchimp integration and a convenient tab in the POS where customers can be added to groups for marketing campaigns.